What is PEN?

 The Peer Editing Network (PEN) is a volunteer student-run service organization that aims to provide meaningful feedback on Brophy student writing in a timely manner.
 PEN helps students improve their writing and normalizes asking for help.
 In addition, PEN trains students to provide useful and coherent feedback to their peers.

 1. Create a great draft of your writing using Google Docs.

 2. Update the Doc's sharing privileges (share > get shareable link > anyone at Brophy with the link can comment).

 3. Complete the PEN Submission Form below as directed and give us 24-48 hours to return your work with useful feedback.

 The PEN doesn’t really edit the submitted assignments.
 All “editing” is done through the commenting feature in Google Documents.
 Reviewers communicate problems about the assignment through the comment blurbs and add detail to educate, and reviewers do not command the writing process.
-The PEN won’t tell you what to write.
+PEN won’t tell you what to write.
 This method of review helps the writer learn instead of just having them blindly fix mistakes.
 The actual process of rewriting is the responsibility of the submitter.
 This means the PEN doesn’t take responsibility for any points lost.
 The writer should know what their teacher wants in an assignment.

-Students will receive a personal email from their editor a link to their Google Doc.
+Students will receive a personal email from their editor with a link to their Google Doc.
 Teachers will be copied.